 NiCAN Limited (the "Company" or "NiCAN") was incorporated under the laws of the Province of Ontario, Canada on April 6, 2022, and its principal business activity is the exploration and evaluation of mineral properties.
-The Company's corporate office is located at 390 Bay Street, Suite 700A, Toronto, Ontario.
-On July 26, 2022, NiCAN completed an amalgamation with 1287390 BC Ltd. ("1287390") (Note 5).
-Subsequent to the RTO Transaction (as defined herein), the Company completed the Offering (as defined herein) and issued 14,483,446 common shares for \$6,108,676 in gross proceeds (Note 8).
-The Company trades on the TSX Venture Exchange under the symbol "NICN".
+The Company's corporate office is located at 130 King Street West, Suite 3680, Toronto, Ontario.
+The Company trades on the TSX Venture Exchange under the symbol "NICN" and on the OTCQB Venture Market under the symbol "NILTF".

 These financial statements are prepared on a going concern basis that assumes that the Company will be able to realize its assets and discharge its liabilities in the normal course of business for the foreseeable future.
-The Company has incurred losses since inception and has no source of recurring revenue.
+The Company has incurred losses since its inception and has no source of recurring revenue.
 The success of the Company is dependent upon the ability of the Company to obtain necessary financing to continue its exploration and development activities, the confirmation of economically recoverable reserves, and upon establishing future profitable production, or realization of proceeds on disposal.
 All of the preceding indicates the existence of a material uncertainty that may cast significant doubt on the Company's ability to continue as a going concern.
 These financial statements do not give effect to the adjustments that would be necessary to the carrying value and classification of assets and liabilities should the Company be unable to continue as a going concern.